-“in the middle of the tent that David had pitched for it.”
-David pitched a special tent in Jerusalem for the ark of the covenant.
+“in the midst of the tent that David had pitched for it.”
+David pitched a special tent in Jerusalem for the ark of the covenant (cp.
+2 Sam.
+6:17).
 This is enigmatic and unexplained in the Word of God.
 According to the Law of Moses, the ark of the covenant was to be in the Holy of Holies in Moses’ Tent of Meeting, the “Tabernacle” (Exod.
 26:33-35).
-But at this time in David’s reign as king the Tent of Meeting and all the trappings, priests, and the services that went with it were in Gibeon (1 Chron.
+But at this time in David’s reign the Tabernacle and all the trappings, priests, and the services that went with it were in Gibeon (1 Chron.
 16:39; 21:28-29; see commentary on 1 Chron.
 16:39).

-There was no explanation given in the Word of God for why David did not either take the ark and place it inside the Holy of Holies in the Tent of Meeting at Gibeon, or bring the Tent of Meeting from Gibeon to Jerusalem.
-It is possible that at that time in history the priesthood was so corrupt that David wanted the blessing of the ark of God to be in Jerusalem but did not want all the corruption that came with the priesthood and Tent of Meeting to come to Jerusalem.
-After all, during Samuel’s life Eli the High Priest had been corrupt and his sons were very corrupt (1 Sam.
+There was no explanation given in the Word of God for why David did not either take the ark and place it inside the Holy of Holies in the Tabernacle at Gibeon, or bring the Tabernacle from Gibeon to Jerusalem.
+It is possible that at that time in history the priesthood was so corrupt that David wanted the blessing of the ark of God to be in Jerusalem but did not want all the corruption that came with the priesthood and Tabernacle to come to Jerusalem.
+After all, during Samuel’s life, Eli the High Priest had been corrupt and his sons were very corrupt (1 Sam.
 2:12, 22-25, 27-34).
 During David’s reign, Abiathar, a descendant of Phinehas the son of Eli, was High Priest (but Zadok also seems to have functioned as High Priest), but Abiathar did not support David.
 In fact, when David’s son Adonijah rebelled against David, Abiathar sided with Adonijah against David.

 It is also possible that the Tabernacle was associated with moving from place to place, and also with conquest, and that by setting up a different tent David was in a sense “rebranding” God, and showing Him to be planted in one place rather than moving from place to place.
 The moving and conquests were now over and done with.
 God would live in Jerusalem.